weecology/mete-spatial/README.md

 The DDR code provides the supplemental material to:

 McGlinn, D.J., X. Xiao, J. Kitizes E.P.
-White. in revision.
-An empirical evaluation of four variants of a universal species-area relationship.
-PeerJ.
+White. in prep.
+Exploring the spatially explicit predictions of the Maximum Entropy Theory of Ecology

 ### Setup